Edit Profile

 Styling

 Styles can be added normally like any other component in Qwik UI, such as adding a class.
-The Popover API however, exposes the [popover] and :popover-open attribute and pseudo-class selectors which can be used to style both the open and closed states.
+The Popover API however, exposes the [popover] attribute.

 If Tailwind is the framework of choice, then styles can be added using the arbitrary variant syntax or @apply command.
 Below is an example of styling with [popover] as an arbitrary variant.